shivamsinghlive/recipe-book/recipe-book/README.md

             --> add the recipeService in providers inside decorators of parent component [child can have the same instance of service]

 Using service for cross-component communication
+    -focus on instance creation [providers : [serviceName] -> this will aid in creation of one instance ; same instance across all the child components]

+Adding ShoppingListService
+            we are moving ingredients logic to this service -we are providing this service in app.module.ts file because we want to access it from recipe and shopping-list [both the components]